nickserv/danamccurdy.com/_posts/2017-04-04-when-our-lives-changed.md

 sobered by our seeing,
 inspired by our vision
 of what it could be,
-and what we can do
+and what we can do,
-to change it.
+if we are willing to change it.